 Now, archeological excavations have revealed the older part of the castle and a nice museum can be visited in the palace.
 Hopefully, the descriptions for the tourists are already available in the Hungarian language, too, unlike not so long time ago.

-The castle of Kékkő has a legend about a famous “blue stone” and the story is connected to a beautiful wife of Lord Balassa.
+The castle of Kékkő has a legend about a famous “blue stone” and the story is connected to the beautiful wife of Lord Balassa.
 It can be read in my book “33 Castles, Battles, Legends” while it inspired me to write a historical fiction novel that takes place in the 17th century and its heroes are after another mysterious ring.

 The story of “The Ring of Kékkő Castle” begins in 1634 when a warrior called Bálint Felföldi starts a quest to find the lost Ring of King Matthias Corvinus in the wildlands of the Hungarian Borderlands where the remnants of the once-great Hungarian kingdom mix with the Habsburg and Ottoman Empires.

 At the center of this tale of adventure and intrigue is Bálint, the son of a Hungarian mother of the Székely frontier guards of the Carpathian Mountains and a Scottish soldier-of-fortune who came to Hungary to serve the Prince of Transylvania.

 On his quest, he has adventures and overcoming obstacles, hardships, and foes that seek to undermine his efforts.